basho/basho_docs/source/languages/en/riakcs/cookbooks/configuration/Configuring-Riak.md

 -name riak@127.0.0.1
 ```

-Replace `127.0.0.1` with the IP address for the Riak node.
+Replace `127.0.0.1` with the IP address or hostname for the Riak node.

 ## Setting Up Riak to Use Protocol Buffers
 The Riak Protocol Buffers settings reside in the Riak `app.config` file, which is located in the `/etc/riak` folder.
 The settings appear in the` riak_api` config section of the file.